Adamant-im/ETH-transactions-storage/README.md

 (As example we create superuser.
 You can use your own grants.)

-Create table using sql script in the repository:
+Create table using sql script `create_table.sql`:

 ```
 psql -f create_table.sql <yourDB>
 ```

-`<yourusername>` — user who will run service. `<yourDB>` — target Postres database.
+`<yourusername>` — user who will run service. `<yourDB>` — target Postgres database.

 ### Ethereum transaction Indexer

-`ethsync.py` in the repository is a script which makes Ethereum transactions index to get transactions by ETH address using API.
-For configuration, see [#Details-and-configuration].
+`ethsync.py` is a script which makes Ethereum transactions index to get transactions by ETH address using API.
+For configuration, see [Details and configuration](#details-and-configuration).

 Run the Indexer.